-Learning Chinese on WeChat
+The Complete Guide to Learning Chinese on WeChat (for 2022 & Beyond)!

 WeChat is a mobile text and voice messaging service developed by Tencent Holdings Ltd. (Téngxùn 腾讯), a leading internet company in China and was released in 2011.

 It offers a wide range of services and features, but for someone studying Chinese, it is also a good platform to practice the language and learn from others.

-Finding friends on Wechat
+Finding Friends on WeChat

 WeChat offers various ways of finding friends.
 You can search for friends by entering their WeChat ID or phone numbers.

 Scan QR code – Get a user’s ID by scanning his/her QR code.